ane1990/knuth-web/content/index.md

 ## About This Platform

-Welcome to Knuth Server, a modern development platform that embodies the principles of elegant engineering and systematic thinking pioneered by <a href="/knuth.html">Donald Knuth</a>.
+Welcome to Knuth Platform, a modern development platform that embodies the principles of elegant engineering and systematic thinking pioneered by <a href="/knuth.html">Donald Knuth</a>.

 This platform serves as a showcase for cutting-edge automation, innovative programming solutions, and professional web development practices.
 Built on robust cloud infrastructure, it demonstrates the power of modern DevOps methodologies while maintaining the clarity and precision that Knuth championed in computer science.